Founding of the Friends of the London Civic Garden Complex

 In 2001, the Friends of the Civic Garden Complex undertook their first spring Plant Sale to raise money for the Biological Pest Control Program used in the Conservatory.
 The Volunteers continued to donate funds in support of the Program until 2003.

-On March 18, 2011 Ruth Webber passed away.
-Ruth’s energy and enthusiasm had always been the driving force behind The Freinds LCGC success.
-We will alway cherish her welcoming smile, guidance and inspiration.
+Sadly, on March 18, 2011 Ruth Webber passed away.
+Ruth’s energy and enthusiasm had always been the driving force behind The Friends LCGC success.

 After Ruth Webber passed away, Gail Dimson assigned Coordinators for various duties so that the group could continue serving the community.
 The group continues to hold their very popular main events – Children’s Workshop in February, Spring Greenhouse Tour and Open House in April and the September Fall Sale.